 For this reason, we at UX studio never do design without research.
 In some cases, we do provide research only.
 In every project we participate in, we try to constantly remind others of the users’ underlying needs and motivation to drive back every single design decision to that context.

-Treating the customer experience as an integrated, multi-platform entity instead of separated instances provide great opportunities for businesses to provide more value.
+Treating the digital customer experience as an integrated, multi-platform entity instead of separated instances provide great opportunities for businesses to provide more value.

 3. Cross-functional talent

-Designers have to open up towards other parts of the company.
+Designers have to open up to other parts of the company.
 Other departments have to accept user-centricity as one of their responsibilities as well.
 In the McKinsey report, overcoming the isolation of different functions within the organization showed one of the strongest correlations with top financial performance.

 Work against isolation